derk1021/cs122b-project/README.md

         - [application.properties](https://github.com/uci-jherold2-teaching/cs122b-fall-team-38/blob/main/backend/src/main/resources/application.properties)

 	- #### How read/write requests were routed to Master/Slave SQL?
-		With MySQL Replication  using mysql and connector/j, a client or web app reads and writes to MySQL Master but only reads to MySQL slave.Connector/j automatically routes the queries to masters and slaves in round-robin fashion.
-In our FabFlix, we route write requests to Master while allowing read requests to either Master or Slave.Read Requests are defined using @Transational(readOnly=true) while write requests are defined using @Transactional(readOnly=False).
+		With MySQL Replication, using mysql and connector/j, a client or web app reads and writes to MySQL Master but only reads to MySQL slave.Connector/j automatically routes the queries to masters and slaves in round-robin fashion.
+In our FabFlix, we route write requests to Master while allowing read requests to either Master or Slave.
+Read Requests are defined using @Transational(readOnly=true) while write requests are defined using @Transactional(readOnly=False).

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.